 Our company installs a variety of tile roof materials, including:

 - Natural Stone

 Natural Stone has been used as a roofing material for centuries.
-Slate, blue limestone, green sandstone and black stone are elegant by nature, and they can be used to complement virtually any architectural design.
-Natural stone is very popular among homeowners who are trying to recreate old-world style.
+Slate, blue limestone, green sandstone, and black stone are elegant by nature, and they can be used to complement virtually any architectural design.
+Natural stone is very popular among homeowners who are trying to recreate the old-world style.

-Concrete and clay tiles are some of the most versatile materials available because they can be formed into a variety of shapes and styles.
-These two tile roof materials are ideal insulators.
-They are also fire resistant.
-Concrete and clay systems will last for a century or even longer, if maintained properly.
-So if you would like to only have to buy one rooftop in your lifetime, concrete or clay is definitely the choice for you.
+Concrete and clay tiles are some of the most versatile materials available because they can be formed into various shapes and styles.
+These two tile roof materials are ideal insulators and they are also fire-resistant.
+Concrete and clay systems will last for a century or even longer if maintained properly.
+So if you would like only to have to buy one rooftop in your lifetime, concrete or clay is the choice for you.

 Metal tiles are becoming increasingly popular among homeowners looking for environmentally responsible ways to build and protect their homes.
 Copper and aluminum tiles are lighter than stone, clay, and concrete, and therefore, typically do not require any additional structural reinforcement before they are installed.
 These materials are also rust-proof.
 They are unaffected by extreme temperatures, and when they have fulfilled their 50 to 120 year performance lives, they can be recycled.

 If you need to repair or replace your tile roof in Carmel, Fishers, Noblesville, McCordsville, or any nearby city in Indiana, call us today at (317) 626-6741 to schedule a free estimate.